UK warns of higher costs if Brexit talks fail

 "Businesses have waited too long for answers to some basic questions around Brexit ... 'no deal' preparations should have happened far earlier," said Adam Marshall, director general of the British Chambers of Commerce.

 The 24 documents published by the UK government cover areas including banking, medicine, farm subsidies, organic food production, nuclear power and science research funding.
+In many cases, the government warned that businesses would face more red tape and higher costs.

+UK customs officials have estimated that filing new trade declarations would cost businesses up to £20 billion ($26 billion) per year.

+Around 50 more notices will be published before the end of September.

-The scope of the notices show that almost every aspect of life and business in the United Kingdom would be impacted by a messy Brexit.
-The European Union published its own guidance on the potential consequences earlier this year.
+The scope of the documents show that almost every aspect of life and business in the United Kingdom would be impacted by a messy Brexit.

+The notices warn that people living outside the United Kingdom may be unable to access their bank accounts in the country.
+British retirees living in Europe may also lose access to their UK pensions.

+Businesses might need to buy new software or hire customs experts to manage new custom policies, and cigarette manufacturers will need to change their packaging because the current health warning labels are copyrighted by the European Union.

 The slow pace of Brexit negotiations has heightened fears in recent months that Britain may leave the European Union in March without a transition deal to keep it temporarily in the bloc's single market and customs union.